 Ongoing fundraising to fund future resilience work

 The Patterdale Parish Community Flood plan aims to identify all the issues we faced in December 2015 from Glencoyne, through Glenridding and Greenside, up and down Grisedale, in Patterdale, Deepdale and Hartsop.
 There are over 70 issues listed, alongside the actions that have already been completed and the jobs still to be done.
-The original plan can be seen further down this page, as well our Community Flood Risk Management Toolkit, and a presentation we gave at the North West Regional Floods Conference in July 2016.
+The original plan can be seen further down this page, as well our Community Flood Risk Management Toolkit, a presentation we gave at the North West Regional Floods Conference in July 2016, and the updated Feb 2017 plan for our Pilot Resilience Project.

 We have also organised the group into different teams looking at each area, as well as future resilience planning, help with grants and flood defences for individual properties and businesses, upstream management and ongoing maintenance.
 The key areas of the Community Flood Group are shown below, with the main contacts for each area.
 We are grateful for the support we are receiving from the relevant agencies and groups shown at the bottom of the page, especially the Cumbria Community Foundation and the work of the Cumbria Flood Partnership set up by our local MP Rory Stewart.
 Please “click” on each area for more details.